andrecsilva/gdraw/README.md

 Most of the graph types used in the library are templated wrappers around BOOST's own graph types.
 They all have copy and move semantics imbued into them.

 You're free to use any of BOOST's graph types as long as it has `vertex_index` and `edge_index` as internal properties.
+However the library was developed with Boost's adjacency list (with OutEdgeList and VertexList) in mind and hasn't been thoroughly tested with other types.

 ### Functions